Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/assigning_a_texture.rst

 - Also, it will add a new slot in the textures stack.

-Creating a new Texture Data-Block in a non-empty slot
+Creating a New Texture Data-block in a Non-empty Slot
 =====================================================

 Select a non-empty slot, then click on the *Plus* button.